silvae86/silvae86.github.io/_pages/teaching/slides/git/basics/index.md

 ---
-name: Concepts
+name: concepts
 ## Concepts

 - A **repository** is a folder with some files added by the VCS.
-	- For Git, the root of the folder will have a hidden `.git` folder with information that it uses to keep track of the changes made to everything in that folder, among other things.
+	- In `Git`, the root of the folder will contain an *invisible* `.git`.red[*] folder with information that it uses to keep track of the changes made to everything in that folder, among other things.
+- **Cloning** is to create a local copy of a repository present at some remote location
 - **Changes** are calculated automatically by Git whenever a file inside a repository is edited.
+They refer to lines added, removed or modified in all the files in the repository, as well as files added, deleted or renamed.
-- **Commits** are like the milestones on a road: they are used to "save" the current state of the repository
+- **Commits** are similar to milestones on a road: they are used to "mark" the current state of the repository as a milestone.
+When you commit your changes you are only modifying the local copy of the repository.
+Nothing will be sent
+- **Pulling** means to retrieve the latest changes present in the remote
+- **Pushing** is to send all your local commits i.e. to send all changes made locally back to the remote
+- **Branches** are like the branches on a tree.
+You can branch out your code to work separately on a certain functionality.
+When you think it is stable, you can **merge** it back into the main branch, which is like the trunk of a tree
+- **Merging** is to merge all the changes made in a separate branch back into the main branch of the repository.

+.footnote[.red[*] Unless you turn on "Show hidden files" in Windows]

+---
+name: creating_a_repository_from_scracth
+## Creating a repository from scratch

+---
+name: cloning_an_existing_repository
+## Cloning an existing repository

+---
+name: adding_files
+## Adding files

+---
+name: checking_status
+## Checking status

+---
+name: committing
+## Committing changes

+---
+name: pushing
+## Pushing your commits

+---
+name: pulling
+## Pulling changes from remote

+---
+name: branches
+## Branches

+---
+name: merging
+## Merging

+---
+name: conflicts
+## Conflicts

+---
+name: log
+## Change log

 ---
 name: references